reshmabidikar/slate/source/includes/_payment.md

 **Returns**

-If successful, returns a status code of 204 and an empty body.
+If successful, returns a status code of 204 and an empty body. a Payment Transaction of type VOID is created.

-### Record a chargeback [Using payment Id]
+### Record a chargeback [using payment Id]

-Creates a chargeback transaction for a specified payment
+Creates a CHARGEBACK transaction for a specified payment.
+The payment is identified by a `PaymentId` given as a path parameter.
+The captured amount is reduced by the chargeback amount.

 **HTTP Request**